 1800 * 100 / 8 = 22500 Mb = 22.5 Gb at 100 Mbps.

-This large amount of transformation videos increases the overall size of the program significantly.
-In order not to overload the system, the number of preview positions, the distances between them and the number of positions each of them can reach must be optimised.
-Optimisation can be achieved by reducing the number of transformations or the bandwidth.
-If we reduce the number of transformations, we reduce the possibilities of movement, so that engagement suffers, but not image quality.
-If we want to keep a wide range of movement, it is worth reducing the bit rate, but this can lead to artefacts in the transformations and a drop in image quality, and thus in inclusiveness.
+This large amount of transition videos increases the overall size of the program significantly.
+In order not to overload the system, the number of viewing positions, the distances between them and the number of accessible directions must be optimised.
+Optimisation can be achieved by reducing the number of transitions or the bandwidth.
+If we reduce the number of transitions, we reduce the possibilities of movement so that engagement suffers, but not image quality.
+If we want to keep a wide range of movement, it is worth reducing the bit rate, but this can lead to artefacts in the transitions and a drop in image quality, and thus in inclusiveness.

-Methods of image modification
+Methods of video transitions

-In the study, two-dimensional scenes update the image shown to the user as they move between viewing positions.
-In order to simulate six degrees of the freedom movement, the change of the image should look as natural as possible and cause as little discomfort to the user as possible.
-Also, when the image is changed, it continues from the same point in time, the image is not jerky during the change, and a seamless representation of the scene is maintained.
-The application implements three methods of changing the image, simulating different naturalness of the transformation: clipping, blending and sequential, using the video clip.
+During transitions between two viewing positions, the panoramic videos shown in two-dimensional scenes are changed in a specific way.
+In order to simulate six degrees of freedom movement, changing panoramic videos should look as natural as possible and cause as little discomfort to the user as possible.
+After changing a panoramic video with another one, it should continue from the same point in time.
+It is also important, that the transition is not jerky during the process of changing videos, so that a seamless representation of the scene is maintained.
+Our application implements three methods of video transitions, simulating movement between viewing positions: clipping, blending and sequential.

-Changing videos by cropping
+Changing videos by clipping

-Replacement by the principle of deforestation is a common and frequently encountered practice.
-When approaching the next viewing position, it changes the displayed panorama to another one.
-This method of changing the view ensures a smooth refresh of the image, continuing from the point of crossing.
+Replacement of the video shown by clipping is a simple and frequently encountered practice.
+After approaching the next viewing position, the displayed panoramic video is changed to another one which continues to play from the point of crossing.
+This should allow achieving a smooth transition.